Chordian/sidfactory2/README.md

 ## Changelog

+- Added: Configuration option `Disk.Hide.Extensions` to hide files with certain extensions in the file browser.
+Default values are `.sid` and `.prg`.

 ### Build 20211230

 - Added: You can now add labels for song list rows.
 Left-click to edit a label.